uccser/cs-field-guide/text/en/chapters/data-representation.md

 ### UTF-16

-Just like UTF-8, UTF-16 is a **variable length** encoding scheme for unicode.
-Because it is far more complex than UTF-8, we will not explain how it works.
+Just like UTF-8, UTF-16 is a **variable length** encoding scheme for Unicode.
+Because it is far more complex than UTF-8, we won't explain how it works here.

 However, the following interactive will allow you to represent text with UTF-16.
 Try putting some text that is in English and some text that is in Japanese into it.
 Compare the representations to what you get with UTF-8.